Level · BTEC

 Assessment style

 BTEC is mostly internally-assessed coursework, externally moderated by Pearson Edexcel.
-Some BTECs include external exam units (this varied substantially in the 2018-2020 reforms — the post-2020 BTEC Nationals all include some external assessment for university recognition).
-The mix is roughly:
+Some BTECs include external exam units; this varied substantially in the 2018-2020 reforms, with the post-2020 BTEC Nationals all including some external assessment for university recognition.
+The mix is roughly: internal coursework (written assignments, portfolios, practical assessments) assessed by teachers and sample-moderated by Pearson; external exam units (written exams or set-task-based exams in specific units) marked centrally by Pearson; and synoptic assessment, a longer integrated task at the end of the qualification drawing on multiple units.

 What BTEC tutoring usually focuses on